ibhagwan/fzf-lua/README.md

     find_opts         = [[-type f -not -path '*/\.git/*' -printf '%P\n']],
     rg_opts           = "--color=never --files --hidden --follow -g '!.git'",
     fd_opts           = "--color=never --type f --hidden --follow --exclude .git",
+    -- by default, cwd appears in the header only if {opts} contain a cwd -- parameter to a different folder than the current working directory -- uncomment if you wish to force display of the cwd as part of the -- query prompt string (fzf.vim style), header line or both -- show_cwd_prompt = true,
+    -- show_cwd_header = true,
     actions = {
       -- inherits from 'actions.files', here we can override -- or set bind to 'false' to disable a default action